sambody/inkscape-guide-tools/README.md

 These are a series of [Inkscape](http://inkscape.org/) extensions related to guides.

-*Updated for Inkscape 0.91.*

-If you need the old version, compatible with Inkscape 0.49, [download the old version, release 1](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip).
+Updated for Inkscape 0.91, not compatible with Inkscape 0.49.
+For a version compatible with Inkscape 0.49, [download the old version](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip).

 ### The current extensions are:

 1. Add centered guides to document
 2. Add margin guides to document
-3. Add grid guides (formerly Grid Maker)
+3. Add grid guides
 4. Remove selected guides

 ### 1. Add centered guides to the document